Skip to main content

 Version: Next

 ReductStore uses environment variables for configuration.
-Here is a list of available settings:
+Here is a list of the general settings:

 NameDefaultDescription